gene-git/blog/dual-root.rst

  - If using SSD, then its best if both drives are SSDs
  - Both ways to boot use the same shared /boot partition

-A small variation of the second approach is to have use /boot as the <esp>.
+It may be possible to make a small variation of the second approach and have separate btrfs raid-1 boot.
+It is definitely possible to have 2 boot partitions which then would also need to be synced.
-This loses the benefits of the btrfs raid for kernels and initrds and relies more on the FAT-32 efi partition to hold them.

 .. [#] As discussed on Arch Geneal Mail List [1]_
 ..
 [1] https://lists.archlinux.org/archives/list/arch-general@lists.archlinux.org/thread/KAMOXQTWQCPCC5KNFF6IOUSFPMNMLIIW/